 Another con is cancellations.
 Normally, if you have a membership to a studio, you can come and go as you like because you have already paid for the month.
 But with Classpass, when you book a class, you are reserving a space.
 So, if you don’t show up, they will charge you a cancellation fee.
 If you need to cancel for some reason, you have until 12 hours before class to do so with no penalty.
 Otherwise, you will be hit with a cancellation fee.
 On at least two occasions I wanted to cancel due to scheduling conflicts but knew that it was too late.
 So, I showed up to class late.
 This is my most challenging hurdle with Classpass, trying to juggle work, traffic, and finding parking in time to get to class.
 My advice is to bring your gym clothes with you to work instead of going home to change.

 Another unpleasant thing about this membership is the restrictions on the number of times you can visit a studio.
 This means that if you love Barre3, you might have to visit multiple studios if you choose to take Barre3 numerous times during the month.
 This becomes an issue if the next closest studio is 45 minutes across town.

 Who Is Classpass for?

 Classpass is for the person looking for more variety in their workout regime.
-My fitness goals are to tone up all over while having fun.
-Classpass will allow me to that.
-If you are interested in trying Classpass for 2 weeks for only $9, sign up here!
+If you are interested in trying Classpass Try Class Pass For Free!
+Sign up here!
 And if you are ready to dive-in completely and commit to a monthly plan, you can sign up here.